PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 17:09:52
+Last updated: 2024-04-07 17:10:29
-Random Quote: That was the night I was born.
-I rose like a phoenix from her mentholated bosom and strode into the world, Armani-clad and fully awesome. - Barney Stinson
+Random Quote: February 13th.
+A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson